China aims to challenge Brent, WTI oil with crude futures launch

 For a larger client placing orders of more than 300 lots, equivalent to 30,000 barrels of oil, the limit is 50 a day.
 Users with smaller orders are allowed 500 cancellations.

-That's different to international exchanges, like the CME , which uses a ratio based on an investor's traded volume.
+That's different to international exchanges, like the CME <CME.O>, which uses a ratio based on an investor's traded volume.

-On days when price volatility and volumes are high, overseas investors new to Chinese markets could get penalised if they exceed those restrictions as they try to adjust their positions, traders say.
+On days when price volatility and volumes are high, overseas investors new to Chinese markets could get penalized if they exceed those restrictions as they try to adjust their positions, traders say.

-* There will be a 1.5-hour gap between the settlement and a price published by price reporting agency S&P Global Platts , which provides a price assessment for the region at 4:30 p.m.
-Singapore time in what it calls the Market On Close (MOC) process, which is closely watched by the industry.
+- There will be a 1.5-hour gap between the settlement and the price settlement by S&P Global Platts <SPGI.N>, which sets physical prices for the region between 4:00-4:30 p.m.

 WHAT WILL HAPPEN DURING CHINA'S NATIONAL HOLIDAYS?

-Shorter trading hours - with three slots each day - compared with almost 24 hours on Western exchanges mean the market may sometimes play catch-up with the rest of the world.
+Shorter trading hours - with three slots each day - compared with almost 24 hours on western exchanges means the market may sometimes play catch-up with the rest of the world.

 WHO WILL USE IT IN THE DOMESTIC INDUSTRY?